After battling finicky allium, ramp, and delphinium seeds this year, I was thrilled when it was time to turn my eye to planting borage.

 Borage grows just about anywhere, and that’s only a slight exaggeration.
 It thrives in full sun to part shade locations, in containers, or spreading out in a meadow.

-It’s suitable for gardeners in USDA Hardiness Zones 2-11 and isn’t too demanding when it comes to moisture or soil – which is why it pops up in sandy and clay soil alike.
+It’s suitable for gardeners in USDA Hardiness Zones 2 to 11 and isn’t too demanding when it comes to moisture or soil – which is why it pops up in sandy and clay soil alike.
 So long as it doesn’t have wet feet, borage will be happy to do its thing.

 The plant features beautiful, bright blue flowers that have a distinct star shape.
 There’s also a cultivar available with stunning white flowers.